pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

 ## Using Elixir-Slack plugin to establish connection with Slack

-1. Now we have access token, we are ready to establish connection with Slack.
+1. Now we have an access token, we are ready to establish the connection with Slack.
-   We are going to user Elixir/Slack to establish and manage connection from Elixir to Slack and vice versa.
+   We are going to user Elixir-Slack plugin to establish and manage connection from Elixir to Slack and vice versa.
 You can learn more about it on [Elixir/Slack github page](https://github.com/BlakeWilliams/Elixir-Slack).

-2. If you check ReadMe.md of Elixir/Slack, you'll see we are required to run `Slack.Bot.start_link(SlackRtm, [], "TOKEN_HERE")` to set the token values.
+2. If you check ReadMe.md of Elixir-Slack plugin, you'll see we are required to run `Slack.Bot.start_link(SlackRtm, [], "TOKEN_HERE")` to set the token values.
    This is exactly where we left in authorization section.
 You might be wondering what all code sits inside controller of